jina-ai/GSoC/README.md

 The best way to increase your chances of being accepted as a Jina AI GSoCstudent is to start contributing now.
 Read up on [Jina's contribution documentation](https://github.com/jina-ai/jina/blob/master/CONTRIBUTING.md) and make yourself known to the other contributors by your contributions (ideally, related to the area of your proposal).
 This way, when it comes time to evaluate student applications, you will be a recognized individual and more likely to receive the attention you need to develop a successful proposal.

 We are looking for candidates who can demonstrate that they can work independently on a project.
 We are here to help, but we cannot monitor your progress every step of the way.
 Therefore, it is important to show us your motivation.
 Being active before the submission process is the best way to demonstrate this.

-## 🎓 What you will get

-We strive to be helpful and welcoming to new open-source contributors.
-We hope that we can give participants a strong foundation of contributing to open-source Artificial Intelligence technologies and learn engineering best practices through their GSoC tenure with us.

-All the mentors are from our own engineering team.
-They will mentor and review the mentee’s deliverables in detail, with timely communication and tracking of projects' progress, ensuring a very enriching internship experience.

-As a student in Jina AI's GSoC program, you will have the opportunity to:

-1. Gain hands-on experience with real-world projects and technologies in the field of search and AI.
-2. Work with a mentor from the Jina AI who will support and guide you throughout the program.
-3. Upon successful project completion, get invited as a speaker for our community events.
-4. Regular feedback and help on your efforts, including blogposts, with quick responses from us
-5. Develop your technical skills, including software development, machine learning, and open-source contributions.
-6. Build your professional network and make connections with other students, developers, and experts in the field.
-7. Receive a stipend from Google for your participation in the program.